daos-stack/daos/docs/admin/predeployment_check.md

 /etc/daos/daos_agent.yml or a location can be passed on the command line using the --runtime_dir flag (`daos_agent -d /tmp/daos_agent`).

+!!! warning
-NOTE: Do not change these when running under `systemd` control.
+    Do not change these when running under `systemd` control.
-      If these directories need to be changed, then make sure that they match the RuntimeDirectory setting in the /usr/lib/systemd/system/daos_agent.service
+    If these directories need to be changed, insure they match the RuntimeDirectory setting in the /usr/lib/systemd/system/daos_agent.service
     and /usr/lib/systemd/system/daos_server.service configuration files.
     The socket directories will be created and removed by `systemd` when the services are started and stopped.

-### Default Directory (non-persistent)
+#### Default Directory (non-persistent)

 Files and directories created in /run and /var/run only survive until the next reboot.
 These directories are required for subsequent runs;